NikoMayz/NikosSocialNetworkAPI/README.md

 # <h3>Description<h3>

-AS A social media startupI WANT an API for my social network that uses a NoSQL databaseSO THAT my website can handle large amounts of unstructured data
+My motivation was to build a social network API using NOSQL and mongoDB.
-My application will be able to handle large amounts of data    needed for a social network I have learned the power and flexibility of NoSQL.
+Social media apis need to be fast and be able to handle large amounts of unstructured data.
+My application provides that.
+I have learned the power and flexiblity of NOSQL.

 # <h3>Table of Contents<h3>